 Perhaps the biggest downside, however, is one of power.
 Wireless speakers just don't pack the punch that their full-sized alternatives do.
 They may in the next few years as technology continues to advance, but for true audiophiles they currently leave a bit to be desired.
 Compared with a pair of JENSEN Elite 303 in wall speakers, there really isn’t much to compare.
 These are our flagship in wall speakers and don’t only look stunning with their glass panels, but pack a punch while also eliminating the need for a centre speaker.
 A real beauty with a beast!

 The fact of the matter is that wireless speakers certainly have a lot to offer by way of convenience, but they still have a long way to go in terms of the audio quality that you're looking for.
-If you're truly trying to recreate the home theatre experience in the comfort of your own home, floor standing speakers, in-wall speakers or in-ceiling speakers from JENSEN would definitely be the way to go.
+If you're truly trying to recreate the home theater experience in the comfort of your own home, floor standing speakers, in-wall speakers or in-ceiling speakers from JENSEN would definitely be the way to go.